Akshay-PES/studio/docs/student-guide.md

-# Welcome to PESU Playbook!
+# Welcome to Jnanodaya school!

 **Your Ultimate Guide to the Unified Academic Planner**

-PESU Playbook is your central hub for all academic events, deadlines, and schedules for your department.
+Jnanodaya school is your central hub for all academic events, deadlines, and schedules for your department.
 This comprehensive guide will walk you through every feature to help you get the most out of the platform.

 ---

 ## 1. Getting Started: Finding Your Calendar

-When you first visit the PESU Playbook homepage, you are greeted with a welcome screen.
+When you first visit the Jnanodaya school homepage, you are greeted with a welcome screen.

 - **Action:** Simply find and click on your department's name from the list.
 - **Result:** You will be taken to a dedicated, interactive calendar populated with all the events, exams, and holidays relevant to your department.